swiss-territorial-data-lab/proj-sda/README.md

 # Automatic detection of agricultural soils degraded by anthropogenic activities

 The aim of the project is to automatically detect anthropogenic activities that have degraded agricultural soils in the past.
 Two main categories have been defined: "non-agricultural activity" and "land movement".
 The results will make it possible to identify potentially rehabilitable soils that can be used to establish a land crop rotation map. <br>
 This project was developed in collaboration with the Canton of Ticino and of the Canton of Vaud.
-Detailed documentation of the project and results can be found on the [STDL technical website](https://tech.stdl.ch/PROJ-SDA/).
+A detailed documentation of the project and results can be found on the [STDL technical website](https://tech.stdl.ch/PROJ-SDA/).

 **Table of content**